 Marijuana is a drug which has been around for many years.
 Study after study has shown its use to have few, if any, serious health effects.
 Yet, it is completely illegal under federal law and illegal with only one very minor exception under Florida law.
 Thousands of people are arrested every year for crimes involving the use, trafficking, and distribution of marijuana.

-If you are arrested in Fort Walton Beach for possession of marijuana even for personal use, you could face misdemeanor or even felony charges.
+If you are arrested in Fort Walton Beach or the surrounding areas for possession of marijuana even for personal use, you could face misdemeanor or even felony charges.

 A Knowledgable Marijuana Lawyer

 Will the legalization of marijuana in Florida help me with my drug arrest?
 No. You should immediately contact me regarding this question.
 I have defended thousands of clients facing drug charges, many of which are bothering or harming no one with their marijuana use and possession.
 Let my experience work for you in distinguishing your case from other types of situations.
 Many local military service members find themselves using marijuana due to legitimate health reasons and should be treated accordingly.
 Marijuana use cuts across all levels of society and it’s time for the State of Florida to treat this crime more leniently.
 Let me fight for you.
 Call me at 850-439-0999 so that I can begin preparing your case that could save your career, freedom and your record.
 I represent people throughout Okaloosa County, Fort Walton Beach, and Niceville.

 Marijuana has been classified by the Legislature as a “Schedule I” drug.
 Unlike most Schedule I substances, it can be a misdemeanor to possess a very small amount.
 Some of the most common marijuana related crimes in Fort Walton Beach and Destin include: